Manan2528/HR-Analysis/README.md

 ## 📬 Contact

-For questions or feedback, feel free to contact [Your Name] at [your-email@example.com].
+For questions or feedback, feel free to contact at 64mananshah@gmail.com.

 ---